 If you’re running a larger race, whether it’s a 5k or a marathon, chances are you’ll be waiting in a corral for a while before the start gun goes off.
-And staying warm before the race during the winter months isn’t just uncomfortable, but can also affect how well you race.
+And staying warm before the race during the winter months isn’t just about comfort, it can affect how well you race.

 Try these options to stay warm before your race starts: